 Update Your Graphics Drivers

-- On the home page, you can check for updates on your graphics card drivers.
+You can check for updates on your graphics card drivers on the home page.

-Updating your Graphics card is essential whether your GTA 5 is getting stuck on its loading screen or not.
+Updating your Graphics card is essential whether or not your GTA 5 is getting stuck on its loading screen.
 However, this may fix your issue, and your game will run more smoothly.
 There are a couple of more steps that you can follow in case this fix does not work for you.

 Load GTA 5 Into Story Mode